-At the request of local organizations, Nonviolent Peaceforce (NP) initiated a project in South Sudan in 2010.
-The initial focus was preventing violence related to the upcoming referendum independence.
-It quickly became clear that the greater threat to civilian safety was intra-and inter-clan violence, often expressed in fighting between groups of cattle keepers and the communities from which they came.
-In 2012, this grew to include interethnic fighting in Jonglei and other regions.
+At the request of local organizations, Nonviolent Peaceforce initiated a project in South Sudan in 2010.
+The initial focus was preventing violence related to the upcoming referendum for independence.
+It quickly became clear that the greater threat to civilian safety was intra- and inter-clan violence, often expressed in fighting between groups of cattle keepers and the communities from which they came.
+In 2012, this grew to include inter-ethnic fighting in Jonglei and other regions.
 NP's program expanded further with the outbreak of civil war in December of 2013.
-Currently, NP in South Sudan has over 150 staff operating in 11 field sites and the Juba headquarters.
-NP field staff are about 40% South Sudanese and 40% women.
+Currently, NP in S. Sudan has over 150 staff operating in 11 field sites and the Juba headquarters.
+NP field staff are about 40% S. Sudanese and 40% women.

 Since its inception, NPSS has worked to establish a broad network of relationships in every region where they work.
 Using these relationships, they have brought community leaders together to engage in early-warning/early-response training and to develop ongoing community protection committees.
-They have: developed women's peacekeeping teams in many of their field areas; created and supported child protection teams; facilitated peace agreements between fighting clans and sub-clans; provided patrols and protection within IDP camps and accompanied people moving into and out of IDP camps.
+They have: developed women's peacekeeping teams in many of their field areas; created and supported child protection teams; facilitated peace agreements between fighting clans and sub-clans; provided patrols and protection within IDP camps and accompanied people moving into and out of IDP camps...

-A recent case study found impacts that "resulted from negotiating peace agreements between different ethnic groups or clans, providing direct protective presence through accompanying specific individuals as well as patrolling and being visible in communities, training for and implementing early warning/early response, coordinating with other protection actors such as police and the UN mission, and supporting such activities as local peace committees, women's peacekeeping teams, and the creation of weapons free zones.
+A recent case study found impacts that "resulted from negotiating peace agreements between different ethnic groups or clans, providing direct protective presence through accompanying specific individuals as well as patrolling and being visible in communities, training for and implementing early warning early response processes, coordinating with other protection actors - i.e. police and the UN mission, supporting the development of local peace committees, peace teams and women's peacekeeping teams, supporting the creation of weapons free zones and other activities to be discussed below under good practices.
 There appears to be no aggregated numbers of people served, though specific reports for grants document numbers served.
-It appears that tens of thousands have benefitted indirectly from NPSS's work in communities and Protection of Civilians (POC) and IDP areas and the development of local structures and mechanisms for protection, and thousands have benefitted directly from protection, training, referral to needed services, etc. NPSS has influenced other humanitarian agencies both in the processes used to deliver aid and other services, as well as in choices about where agencies work and the kind of work they do there.
-There is no evidence that NPSS has influenced the overall political conflicts which led up to the initiation and continuation of the civil war, but there is little evidence that any organization, multilateral institution, or individuals are having much influence on moving the parties toward peace, though perhaps significant evidence of outside support for the violence2."
+It appears that tens of thousands have benefitted indirectly from NPSS's work in communities and POC/IDP areas and the development of local structures and mechanisms for protection, and thousands have benefitted directly from protection, training, referral to needed services, etc. NPSS has influenced other humanitarian agencies both in the processes used to deliver aid and other services, as well as in choices about where agencies work and the kind of work they do there.
+There is no evidence that NPSS has influenced the overall political conflicts which led up to the initiation and continuation of the civil war, but there is little evidence that any organization, multilateral institution, or individuals are having much influence on moving the parties toward peace, though perhaps significant evidence of outside support for the violence (International Crisis Group, 2015)."